houzyk/thephilosophicalcode/README.md

 There are multiple ways to contribute:

 1. You can write and add your own article.
 Learn more about contributing an article [here](./docs/contributing-an-article.md).
-2. You can add a resource in the reading/resource list.
-More info [here](./docs/contributing-in-stuff.md).
-3. You can help in enhancing the app or fixing bugs.
+2. You can help in enhancing the app or fixing bugs.
 More info [here](./docs/contributing.md).

 Please note that any contribution to this repository will result in your details (Github name and Github username) to be displayed on the people's section [here](https://thephilosophicalcode.com/people/).